vcjr/Medio/README.md

     * Ready Demo account login ability.

     * Users without membership can't create stories, give claps, comment on stories, or use the full extension of the bookmark and highlight features.

-    * Can see 5 closed stories for free monthly.

-* Paid Membership

-    * All features that free membership provides.

-    * Ability to read all stories available in the platform, no more monthly limits on closed stories.

 ### Hosting on Heroku